QKing-Official/Paymenter-Installer/README.md

 - Cron job is set to run Laravel scheduler every minute

 ## Notes
 - The script currently configures Nginx for non-SSL only.
-For SSL, manual configuration is required.
+For SSL you can use the ssl option in the installer (Use at your own risk!)
 - This script is intended to be run only once.
 Re-running may cause issues.
 - Full credits too [Paymenter](https://github.com/Paymenter/Paymenter), Corwin and all other contributors of Paymenter.